+(Enable for distributed operation)

+Specifies a CacheManagerPeerListenerFactory which will be used to create a

+CacheManagerPeerListener, which listens for messages from cache replicators participating

+in the cluster.

+'''

-(Enable for distributed operation) Specifies a CacheManagerPeerListenerFactory which will be used to create a CacheManagerPeerListener, which listens for messages from cache replicators participating in the cluster.
-The attributes of cacheManagerPeerListenerFactory are: class - a fully qualified factory class name properties - comma separated properties having meaning only to the factory.
+''' The attributes of cacheManagerPeerListenerFactory are: class - a fully qualified factory class name properties - comma separated properties having meaning only to the factory.
 Ehcache comes with a built-in RMI-based distribution system.
 The listener component is RMICacheManagerPeerListener which is configured using RMICacheManagerPeerListenerFactory.
-It is configured as per the following example: <cacheManagerPeerListenerFactory class="net.sf.ehcache.distribution.RMICacheManagerPeerListenerFactory" properties="hostName=fully_qualified_hostname_or_ip, port=40001, socketTimeoutMillis=120000" propertySeparator="," /> All properties are optional.
+It is configured as per the following example: <cacheManagerPeerListenerFactory class="net.sf.ehcache.distribution.RMICacheManagerPeerListenerFactory" properties="hostName=fully_qualified_hostname_or_ip, port=40001, remoteObjectPort=40002, socketTimeoutMillis=120000" propertySeparator="," /> All properties are optional.
 They are: hostName - the hostName of the host the listener is running on.
 Specify where the host is multihomed and you want to control the interface over which cluster messages are received.
-Defaults to the host name of the default interface if not specified. port - the port the listener listens on.
+Defaults to the host name of the default interface if not specified. port - the port the RMI Registry listener listens on.
+This defaults to a free port if not specified. remoteObjectPort - the port number on which the remote objects bound in the registry receive calls.
 This defaults to a free port if not specified. socketTimeoutMillis - the number of ms client sockets will stay open when sending messages to the listener.
 This should be long enough for the slowest message.
-If not specified it defaults 120000ms. --> <cacheManagerPeerListenerFactory class="net.sf.ehcache.distribution.RMICacheManagerPeerListenerFactory"/> <!-- Cache configuration
+If not specified it defaults to 120000ms. --> <cacheManagerPeerListenerFactory class="net.sf.ehcache.distribution.RMICacheManagerPeerListenerFactory"/> <!-- TerracottaConfig